CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02a-generative-ai.md

 ## Summary

-In this lab, you explored how to deploy and chat with a generative AI model in Microsoft Foundry portal.
-You then saved the model as an agent with instructions and tools.

-The agent explored in this lab is a simple example that demonstrates how quickly and easily you can get started with generative AI app and agent development using Microsoft Foundry.
-From this foundation, you could build a comprehensive agentic solution in which agents use tools to find information and automate tasks, and collaborate with one another to perform complex workflows.
+In this lab, you used a pre-configured Microsoft Foundry resource and project to deploy and interact with a generative AI model.
+You explored the chat playground, customized the model's behavior by defining system instructions, and enhanced its capabilities by adding Web Search and File Search tools with a custom knowledge source.
+You then saved the configured model as a reusable AI agent, previewed the agent in a web-based interface, and reviewed sample client code that demonstrates how to access the agent using the Azure AI Projects SDK.
+By completing these exercises, you gained hands-on experience building, configuring, and integrating AI agents using Microsoft Foundry.

 ### Congratulations, you’ve successfully completed the hands-on lab!